Mobile Menu

 Manage Your Emotions

-I’ve reflected that, just as I sometimes find myself allowing one or two students to dictate how I feel for an entire school day, it’s easy to find my vision clouded during distance learning.
+I’ve reflected that, I sometimes find myself allowing one or two students to dictate how I feel for an entire school day.

-We may find ourselves feeling frustrated and forgetting to show empathy, a key ingredient in building student relationships.
+We may find ourselves feeling frustrated, distracted by other things outside of school, tired, etc. and forget to show empathy, a key ingredient in building student relationships.

 building-student-relationships

 If students don’t check-in, complete an assignment, follow-through, it’s less about us and more about them.
-I have students who are taking care of younger siblings while parents work all day, students who are battling mental health issues more than ever before, students who lack executive functioning skills and no longer have the network of supports provided during their school day.
+I have students who are battling mental health issues more than ever before, students who lack executive functioning skills, students who are hyper-involved in extracurricular activities and who work after school every day.

 Tip: Learn to control your own emotional triggers and responses.
 Be kind and realize that academics, though important, are secondary to building student relationships during this time.